2011-2012 Code of Student Conduct

 Additional requirements or restrictions may be a condition of the probationary period.
 Failure to meet the requirements of probation, or to comply with the restrictions, or further objectionable behavior may result in additional disciplinary sanctions, such as suspension or dismissal from the University

-2.11.6 Restricted Access: Restriction or termination of a student's access to a residence hall/apartment or designated portion of a residence hall/apartment as a guest, or other University facilities or a portion thereof.
+2.13.7 Restricted Access: Restriction or termination of a Student's access to a residence hall/apartment or designated portion of a residence hall/apartment as a guest, or other University facilities or a portion thereof.

-2.11.7 Housing Suspension: Separation of the student from a floor, apartment or residence hall for a definite period of time.
+2.13.8 Housing Suspension: Separation of the Student from a floor, apartment or residence hall for a definite period of time.
 Conditions for reinstatement may be imposed.

-2.11.9 Degree and/or Transcript Withholding: The University may withhold awarding of a degree otherwise earned or an official University transcript until the completion of the process set forth in this Code, including without limitation, the completion of all outcomes imposed.
+2.13.10 Degree and/or Transcript Withholding: The University may withhold awarding of a degree otherwise earned or an official University transcript until the completion of the process set forth in this Code, including without limitation, the completion of all sanctions imposed.

-2.11.10 Suspension: Separation of the student from the University for a definite period of time, after which the student is eligible to return.
+2.13.11 Suspension: Separation of the Student from the University for a definite period of time, after which the Student is eligible to return.
 Conditions of readmission may be specified.
 Students who are suspended from the University may forfeit all tuition and other fees paid or required to be paid for the academic year.
 Students who are suspended from the University may not visit the University or attend University activities and or functions during their period of suspension.

-2.11.11 Expulsion: Permanent separation of the student from the University.
-Any student who has been expelled from the University under the Code may be readmitted only with written approval of the Vice President for Student Development.
+2.13.12 Expulsion: Permanent separation of the Student from the University.
+Any Student who has been expelled from the University under the Code may be readmitted only with written approval of the Vice President for Student Development.
 Students who are expelled from the University may forfeit all tuition and other fees paid or required to be paid for the academic year.
 Students who are expelled from the University may not visit the university or attend university activities and or functions.

-2.11.13 Parental Notification: Parents are sent a letter from the Office of Student Conduct notifying them of a student's violation(s) and outcomes.
-The University understands that parents and/or guardians maintain an interest in their student's behavior while at college, and can play a positive role in the learning experience.
-(See Section 2.16).
+2.13.14 Parental Notification: Parents are sent a letter from the Office of Student Conduct notifying them of a Student's violation(s) and sanctions.
+The University understands that parents and/or guardians maintain an interest in their Student's behavior while at college, and can play a positive role in the learning experience.
+(See Section 2.15).

-2.11.14 Housing Probation: Probation is generally defined as the temporary imposition of conditions allowing the student continued, unbroken University enrollment and/or presence in University housing subject to stated conditions.
-A student deemed to be on "housing probation" is subject to additional and more severe sanctions if there is a violation of any University policy or procedure during his/her probationary period.
+2.13.15 Housing Probation: Probation is generally defined as the temporary imposition of conditions allowing the Student continued, unbroken University enrollment and/or presence in University housing subject to stated conditions.
+A Student deemed to be on "housing probation" is subject to additional and more severe sanctions if there is a violation of any University policy or procedure during his/her probationary period.
 Students on housing probation are not eligible to sign up for or live in University owned or managed apartments.

-2.12.1 All hearing procedures applicable to Accused Students are also applicable to Student Organizations (Section 2.1.10).
+2.14.1 All hearing procedures applicable to Accused Parties are also applicable to Student Organizations (Section 2.1.10).

-2.12.2 If a Student Organization is found in violation of the Code of Conduct, the Conduct Body may impose one or more of the following outcomes or other outcomes not set forth below but determined to be reasonable and appropriate by the Conduct Body:
+2.14.2 If a Student Organization is found in violation of the Code of Conduct, the Conduct Body may impose one or more of the following sanctions or other sanctions not set forth below but determined to be reasonable and appropriate by the Conduct Body:

 b.
 Suspension: Separation from the University for a specified period of not less than one semester.
 Suspension involves a loss of all privileges, including, without limitation, the use of University facilities and services as well as a probationary status for not less than one year following completion of the suspension.

 d.
-Discretionary outcomes: Without limitation, service to the University or outside community, letters of apology, completion of educational programs, assessment and/or counseling, or other appropriate and reasonable assignment.
+Discretionary sanctions: Without limitation, service to the University or outside community, letters of apology, completion of educational programs, assessment and/or counseling, or other appropriate and reasonable assignment.

 e.
 Fine/Fees: The imposition of a monetary fee/fine appropriate under the circumstances.